Electrical contractors in

 Licensing Requirements

-Montana requires Electrical License through Department of Labor and Industry.
-Must pass PSI exam, show 4 years experience (8000 hours) or electrical degree plus 2 years experience.
-Continuing education required.
-License renewal every 3 years with 24 hours CE.
+Montana requires Electrical Contractor License through Department of Labor and Industry.
+Must pass PSI exam, provide 4 years experience or apprenticeship completion, maintain $10,000 bond.
+Journeyman requires 8,000 hours experience plus exam.
+Renewal every 3 years with 24 hours continuing education.

 Permit Requirements